QuintessentialForms/ParrotLUX/README.md

 </p>

 # Cross-Platform
-This app has been tested in Chrome on: Android, *Windows 11, and Ubuntu.
+This app is supported in Chrome on: Android, Windows 11, and Ubuntu.

 <img src="os-support.png">

-(*Pen pressure is unavailable on Windows.)

 (It may also work on MacOS and iOS.
 Untested.)

+# New Features in Version 2024.05.25-1-alpha

+## Windows Pen Pressure

+<p align="center" width="100%">Pen pressure is now available in Windows (and was already available in Android and Linux).
+The app is now fully cross-platform across all features.
+Please ensure that your Windows pen-tablet drivers are up to date, and disable Windows Ink.
+ParrotLUX is not compatible with Windows Ink.</p>

 # New Features in Version 2024.05.23-1-alpha